Roboy/tss19-funboy/src/gpt-2-server/README.md

 python -c "import server; server.run()"

 ```
-By default, the server uses port 5050 on localhost which may cauce a port conflict with Yahoo Messenger.
+By default, the server uses port 5050 on localhost which may cause a port conflict with Yahoo Messenger.